Loratadine is an antihistamine medicine that helps with the symptoms of allergies. It's used to treat:

 These are not all the side effects of loratadine.
 For a full list see the leaflet inside your medicines packet.

 How to cope with side effects of loratadine

 What to do about:

-- Headaches – rest and drink plenty of fluids.
+- headaches – make sure you rest and drink plenty of fluids.
 Ask your pharmacist to recommend a painkiller.
 Headaches should normally go away after the first week of taking loratadine.
-Talk to your doctor if they last longer or are more severe.
+Talk to your doctor if they last longer than a week or are severe.

-- Feeling tired or nervous – talk to your doctor or pharmacist if these side effects don't go away as they may be able to offer you a different antihistamine.
+- feeling tired or nervous – talk to your doctor or pharmacist if these side effects do not go away.
+They may be able to offer you a different antihistamine.

 Loratadine and breastfeeding

-Some medicines and loratadine interfere with each other and increase the chances of you having side effects.
+Some medicines affect how loratadine works or can increase the chances of you having side effects.

 Tell your doctor if you're taking:

 - amiodarone, a medicine used to treat an irregular heartbeat